How to Measure Quality of AI Call Interactions (2026 KPIs)

 Abandonment Rate

-CSAT is a direct measure of customer happiness, typically captured through a post call survey asking them to rate their satisfaction on a scale.
+CSAT is a direct measure of customer happiness, typically captured through a post call survey.
+NPS measures loyalty by asking how likely the caller is to recommend the company.
+Together, they provide both immediate satisfaction data and longer term brand perception.

 Mean Opinion Score (MOS)

 MOS is a standardized measure of perceived audio quality, typically on a scale of 1 to 5.
-Poor audio quality from the Text to Speech (TTS) engine can degrade the entire experience.
+Poor audio quality from the text to speech engine degrades the entire experience regardless of how smart the AI is.
+MOS should be tracked across different TTS providers if you are using a model agnostic stack to optimize STT, TTS, and LLM layers.

 Engagement Score